ninnghazad/dronetest/README.md

 The /rom directory does not physically lie withing the virtual systems' directories,
 but rather shall be included then commands are parsed and directories are listed,
 so that APIs can be read from userspace, commands executed from userspace, but neither changed.
+Each API and each command goes in its own file.

 Userspace cannot and must not ever access the minetest object, if that is possible, something is wrong.
 APIs and commands are allowed to do so, because they have to be installed by the server's admin,